amrita1208/EXP-5/README.md

 3. Do not switch ON the power supply unless you have checked the circuit connections as per the circuit diagram.
 RESULT:
 The Characteristics of Zener Break Diode Voltage Regulation from the Characteristics are Observed.

+The Characteristics of Zener Break Diode Voltage Regulation from the Characteristics are Observed.